List Colouring Squares of Planar Graphs: Introduction

-Note that~$K_{3,7}$ has~$K_4$ as a minor, and so $K_4$-minor free graphs (\,that is, series-parallel graphs\,) form a nice class.
-Lih, Wang and Zhu~\cite{LWZ03} showed that the square of $K_4$-minor free graphs with maximum degree~$\Delta$ has chromatic number at most $\bigl\lfloor\frac32\,\Delta\bigr\rfloor+1$ if $\Delta\ge4$ and $\Delta+3$ if $\Delta=2,3$.
-The same bounds, but then for the list chromatic number of $K_4$-minor free graphs, were proved by Hetherington and Woodall~\cite{HW07}.
+Note that~$K_{3,3}$ has~$K_4$ as a minor, and so $K_4$-minor-free graphs (that is, series-parallel graphs) form a nice class.
+Lih, Wang and Zhu~\cite{LWZ03} showed that the square of a $K_4$-minor-free graph with maximum degree~$\Delta$ has chromatic number at most $\bigl\lfloor\frac32\Delta\bigr\rfloor+1$ if $\Delta\ge4$ and $\Delta+3$ if $\Delta=2,3$.
+The same bounds, but then for the list chromatic number of the square of a $K_4$-minor-free graph, were proved by Hetherington and Woodall~\cite{HW07}.